Why Food Retailers Require EDI 856 Advance Ship Notices (ASNs)

 Share this post

+Many food suppliers first encounter Electronic Data Interchange (EDI) when a retailer or distributor tells them they must begin sending EDI 856 Advance Ship Notices (ASNs).
 For companies that have not previously used EDI, this request can feel unexpected.
 However, ASNs are widely used across the retail and distribution supply chain to communicate shipment information before products arrive at a warehouse or distribution center.
+As food companies prepare for new traceability requirements under FSMA 204, electronic shipment notices are becoming even more important.

 What Is an EDI 856 Advance Ship Notice?

+The EDI 856 Advance Ship Notice (ASN) is a standardized electronic document used to communicate shipment details between trading partners.
 An ASN is typically sent after an order ships but before it arrives at the destination.
 The message provides detailed information about the shipment so the receiving organization can prepare for delivery.

-A typical ASN may include:
+A typical EDI 856 Advance Ship Notice may include:

-• Purchase order reference numbers
+• Purchase order reference numbers — Links the shipment back to the original order

-Because the ASN is structured according to the X12 EDI standard, it allows suppliers, distributors, and retailers to exchange shipment information in a consistent and automated format.
+Because the ASN is structured according to the X12 EDI standard, it allows suppliers, distributors and retailers to exchange shipment information in a consistent and automated format.

 Why Retailers Require EDI 856 ASNs

 Large retailers and distributors handle thousands of shipments every day.
 Without electronic shipment notices, warehouse teams would have limited visibility into what products are arriving and when they will be delivered.
+This lack of visibility creates operational inefficiencies and makes it difficult to plan receiving operations effectively.

 EDI 856 ASNs help retailers: